login

 REFERENCE

 Consider BP525, "Cropped image of a circle vs. not so."
-None of the left-hand examples are definitely a cropped image of a circle, but they fit left because nothing indicates that they are not a cropped image of a circle.
-A more pedantic solution to this Bongard Problem would be "Could be a cropped image of a circle vs. is definitely not" or "There is a way of cropping a circle that gives this image vs. there isn't."
+None of the left-hand examples are definitely an image of a circle, but they fit left because nothing indicates that they are not an image of a circle.
+A more pedantic solution to this Bongard Problem would be "There is a way of cropping a circle that gives this image vs. there isn't."

 CROSSREFS